Shedjs/shedjs/docs/state.md

 ## Methods/Properties

+1. `setState()`
+    - Uses shallow merge (for nested objects, consider deep merge libraries)
+    - Persists entire state to localStorage automatically
+    - Notifies all subscribers synchronously

+2. `getState()`
+    - Returns a copy to enforce immutability
+    - Prevents external code from modifying internal state directly

+3. `subscribe()`
+    - Implements observer pattern with Set for efficient lookups
+    - Returns cleanup function for memory leak prevention

+> ⚠️ **WARNING**: Do not access or modify any property or method starting with `_` directly.
+These are internal and may change or break in future versions.
+Use the provided public methods instead.

 1. `_state`
     - Internal state with _ prefix (common convention for "private" members)
     - Always merged immutably to prevent side effects